borgestrand/sdr-widget/AW_readme.txt

 - Single-board Audio Widget hardware by George Boudreau / Yoyodyne consulting ...

-- Modular Audio Widget by Børge Strand-Bergesen / QNKTC The USB-I2S module sits on a separate Analog Board.
+- Modular Audio Widget by BÃ¸rge Strand-Bergesen / QNKTC
+  The USB-I2S module sits on a separate Analog Board.
 The module may be moved onto other analog boards.
 The Analog Board is made to be modded if one wants to.
 These implementations have been named AB-1, AB-1.1, AB-1.12, AB-1.13 and